-Grievances will first be addressed by the DGS, who try to resolve the grievance in conversation with the student and relevant parties.
+Grievances will first be addressed by the DGS, who will try to resolve the grievance in conversation with the student and relevant parties.
+If this is not successful, the MDP Director will try to resolve the grievance in conversation with the student and relevant parties.
 If this is not successful, the MDP Director will form a committee with two additional Emory faculty and/or staff who will review the grievance and propose an appropriate response.